wrouesnel/docker-simple-volume/README.md

 At a high level, `_` is used to separate settings and `.` is used to separate key-values within settings i.e. `-v key.value_key2.value2:/volume`.

-Both characters can be escaped in field values by doubling them up.

 ### Query Fields
 Recognized query language fields are shown below.